musab/sieve-of-eratosthenes-algorithm/README.md

 npm start
 ```

-Once the server is running, in a seperate tab start the client
+Once the server is running, you need to start the client (run in seperate terminal tab)

 ```
 cd client